Darelius – a planet in crisis with its civilisation facing the treat of extinction from a virus to which it has no natural defence.

 Magnanimous in their attitudes towards friends, the Darelian people were, nevertheless, unafraid to stand up against tyranny and injustice.
 They had not been at war for many generations.

-Orbited at its Equator by a ring system of stunning beauty, Darelius was the Shangri-La that the Earth scribe James Hilton had written of.
+Orbited at its Equator by a ring system of stunning beauty, it was the jewel of the Arthrelian system.

 The threat of extinction had come out of the black void of space with no warning.